-INTRODUCTION
+I. INTRODUCTION

-The European Quantum Manifesto (de Touzalin et al. 2016) contributed to the launch of a $\in$ 1 billion quantum technologies flagship initiative in quantum technology (European Commission 2016a).
-Thereby, quanta which "can be in different states at the same time ('superposition') and can be deeply connected without direct physical interaction ('entanglement')" are expected to create a 'second quantum revolution' by taking "quantum theory to its technological consequences" (European Commission 2016b).
+The European Quantum Manifesto [1] contributed to the launch of a $\in 1$ billion quantum technologies flagship initiative in quantum technology [2].
+Thereby, quanta which "can be in different states at the same time ('superposition') and can be deeply connected without direct physical interaction ('entanglement')" are expected to create a "second quantum revolution" by "taking quantum theory to its technological consequences" [3].

-This is in line with assurances by many proponents that 'quantum mechanics is magic' and, indeed, so irreducibly incomprehensible by rational human thought that anybody asking, "But how can it be like that?" will be dragged "'down the drain', into a blind alley from which nobody has yet escaped" (Feynman 1965, p.
-129).
-From that perspective, it appears prudent to harvest these alleged capacities beyond classical algorithmics for technology and the economy at large, in particular if the experts proclaim such a program to be feasible.
+This is in line with assurances by many proponents that "quantum mechanics is magic"; and indeed so irreducible incomprehensible by rational human thought that anybody asking [4, p.
+129] "But how can it be like that?" will be dragged "'down the drain', into a blind alley from which nobody has yet escaped."
+From that perspective, it appears prudent to harvest these alleged capacities beyond classical algorithmics for technology and the economy at large; in particular if the experts proclaim such a program to be feasible.

-I would like to state up front that I am not criticising this new initiative on the grounds that money will be wasted.
-On the contrary, it will be money wisely spent, and many new and interesting research and technological development will spin off from this initiative.
+I would like to state up-front that I am not criticising this new initiative on grounds that money will be wasted.
+On the contrary, it will be money wisely spent, and many new and interesting research and technological developments will spin off.

-However, in what follows, I would like to point out that, at least in the way it is marketed, the quantum technologies flagship initiative in quantum technology is deceptive, if not dangerously misleading.
+However, in what follows I would like to point out that, at least in the way it is marketed, the quantum technologies flagship initiative in quantum technology is deceptive, if not dangerously misleading.

-It is deceptive because while many of the Quantum Manifesto's short- and medium-term goals are reachable or have already been achieved, some of these goals strongly depend on the assumptions made.
+It is deceptive because, while many of the Quantum Manifesto's short- and medium-term goals are reachable or have already been achieved, some of these goals strongly depend on the assumptions made.

-It is dangerous because it pretends to deliver-for instance, with respect to quantum random number generators and quantum cryptography-what is provably impossible.
+It is dangerous because it pretends to deliver - for instance, with respect to quantum random number generators and quantum cryptography - what is provable impossible.

-Moreover, it is highly unlikely that some of the long-term goals are achievable even in principle.
+Moreover it is highly unlikely that some of the long-term goals are achievable even in principle.

+II.
 QUANTUM COMPUTATION